 The Committee may select, or receive advice from, any Advisor, including an Advisor that is not found to be independent, so long as the Committee has first considered the foregoing factors in its selection process for all Advisors other than in-house legal counsel.

-On at least an annual basis, the Committee shall consider whether any Advisor has a conflict of interest as defined by the rules of the Securities and Exchange Commission (the “SEC”), including consideration of the six factors affecting independence listed above.
+On at least an annual basis, the Committee shall consider whether any Advisor has a conflict of interest as defined by the rules of the SEC, including consideration of the six factors affecting independence listed above.